 The Application Process

-Prospective interns must have completed all required coursework, supervised practicum experiences and be in good standing with their psychology training program.
+Prospective interns must have completed their required coursework, supervised practicum and be in good standing with their psychology training program.
 Additionally, prospective candidates must have:

-• 600 hours of direct client service gained through a practicum experience in settings appropriate for a doctoral level psychology intern (includes assessment experience).
+• 600 hours of practicum experience in settings appropriate for a doctoral level psychology intern (includes assessment experience).

 • Acquired practicum experience at two independent sites.